pharo-project/pharo5-vm/mc/VMMaker.oscog.package/CogBlockMethod.class/README.md

 		unsigned		stackCheckOffset : 12;
 	 } CogBlockMethod;

 My instances are not actually used.
 The methods exist only as input to Slang.
 The simulator uses my surrogates (CogBlockMethodSurrogate32 and CogBlockMethodSurrogate64) to reference CogBlockMethod and CogMethod structures in the code zone.
+The start of the structure is 32-bits in the V3 memory manager and 64-bits in the Spour memory manager.
+In a CMMethod these bits are set to the object header of a marked bits objects, allowing code to masquerade as objects when referred to from the first field of a CompiledMethod.
+In a CMBlock, they hold the homeOffset and the startpc.

 cbUsesInstVars
 	- a flag set to true in blocks that refer to instance variables.